 I processed hundreds of hospital orders from the Pottsville office and the pattern was always the same: the sender wants to know the flowers arrived, and the facility has no mechanism to tell them.
 The florist drops at reception.
 The staff move it to the bed.
 Nobody rings the sender.
 The confirmation comes when the patient calls, and if they are groggy or resting, that call might not come until the next day.
 If you have not heard anything by the following morning, ring us on 1300 360 469 and we will confirm with the florist.

 Babinda has the Feast of St Rita in May (Catholic mass, street procession, fireworks, the whole town out), the Gold Rush Marathon in July where runners disappear into the rainforest and come back muddy, and the Harvest Festival that keeps the sugar industry heritage alive even though the mill has been gone since 2011.
 You can see Queensland's highest peak, Mount Bartle Frere, from the pub.
-The bakery does cream buns that people drive an hour for.
-The Babinda Quarters, a restored 1953 nurses quarters turned Art Deco guesthouse, has terrazzo floors and a baby grand piano in the foyer.
 People here celebrate hard because they have had plenty of reasons not to.
 If someone you know has hit a milestone, an anniversary, a retirement, a new grandchild, the flowers are how you show up from wherever you are.

-The Bright Mixed Gerberas are the cheerful option.
+Bright mixed gerberas are the cheerful option.
 Colour that pops on a kitchen table, even in a room where the windows have been closed against the afternoon downpour.
-The Blush Pinks with chocolates works for the person who appreciates something a bit more considered.
+A pink-toned arrangement with chocolates works for the person who appreciates something a bit more considered.
 Both arrive ready to display.
-Babinda is seeing new residents too, house prices up 23% as buyers look for affordability outside the urban core, so the person you are sending to might have only just moved there.
+Babinda is seeing new residents too, so the person you are sending to might have only just moved there.
 If the occasion is tied to a community event (a presentation at the Bowls Club on Munro Street, an end-of-season dinner at the RSL), mention the date in your delivery notes so the florist can time it right.

 1300 360 469